Friday, January 23, 2026

 When preparing for the Marrakech Marathon, you’ll find that many essentials are already included with your entry, so you can focus on the race itself!
 You’ll receive a finisher medal, event and finisher’s T-shirts, a goodie bag, an e-certificate, and cash prizes if you’re lucky.
 You will not need to carry any liquids or energising food as there are lots of options you will get there, and some are included in your goody bad, too.

-There’s also a timing chip, expo entry, and a custom BIB number for a personalised touch.
+There’s also a timing chip, expo entry, and a custom BIB number for a personalized touch.
 To stay comfortable, prior and after drink and nutrition stations are set up, along with medical assistance if needed.
 Plus, you’ll have access to parking, massage services, and toilets.
 Just bring your energy and a positive mindset—you’ll be well taken care of!

 How is the weather during the Marrakech Marathon?

 Considering the tropical to hot climatic range of Marrakech, the Marrakech marathon every year is planned at a reasonable time of the year.
 The event takes place in January every year, making it ideal weather to run and shed some sweat as well as pounds.
-For those who have come to vacation in Marrakech and have been carrying those extra Thanksgiving and New Year feast’ pounds, the Marathon in Marrakech is an ideal time to warm up for weight loss.
+For those who have come to Marrakech and have been carrying those extra Thanksgiving and New Year feast’ pounds, the Marathon in Marrakech is an ideal time to warm up for weight loss.

 The weather isn’t too sunny, nor is it cold to make your nose freeze.
 It is partly cloudy, which is a perfect figure for a 5-hour race.
 However, the dates of the marathon are adjusted every year by a few days, looking at the current situation of the weather.